 - Are they predisposed to prefer data or relationship—will they be more convinced by the facts, or by you?

 - Can you foresee any specific questions people are seeking to answer?

 Convention: Let this dictate the rigidity of your topics and the polish of execution.
 Ask yourself:

 - How formal is the situation?
 What did they sacrifice to make time with me?

 - How much time will they have to listen?

 - Where are they on the spectrum of serious to jovial?

 Who are you speaking to?
 Assess your audience so you know how to best reach them.

 Download the Territory Empathy Diamond Worksheet

-The results of this assessment will provide you the seed from which to grow the tone of your communication.
+The results of this assessment will provide you with the seed that the tone of your communication will grow from.
 The relative size of your graph will become roughly proportional to the effort you’ll need to apply to choosing and navigating your topics.